 Visiting the Kaikoura Peninsula with New Zealand Trails

 Both our Masterpiece and Kiwi Classic trips visit the Kaikoura Peninsula.
-You’ll spend a night in Kaikoura, giving you the opportunity to truly experience what it has to offer.
+You’ll spend a night in Kaikoura, allowing you to truly experience what it has to offer.
 We’ll have a fish and chip supper by the sea at sunset, then the next morning we’ll be up bright and early to swim with the Dusky dolphins.
 Many of our guests have told us this is one of the highlights of their New Zealand adventure tour.